zloirock/core-js/packages/core-js-compat/README.md

   // all browsers supporting ES Modules
   esmodules: bool,
-  // a version or 'current' if you want to compile against the current node version node,
+  // a version or 'current' if you want to compile against the current node version
+  node: version | 'current',
-  // object with target browsers
+  // object with target browsers or `browserslist` query
-  browsers: object,
+  browsers: object | string,
-  // or browsers could be specified at the top level ...browsers: object,
+  // or browsers could be specified at the top level of this object ...browsers: object,
 }
 ```